A probabilistic view of wave-particle duality for single photons: Introduction

 The rest of this paper is organized as follows.
 In section \ref{QFT} we quickly present a phenomenological quantum field theory of paraxial beams of light, and we jot down the quantum states of the field.
 In section \ref{smeared} we build up and characterize the Hermitian quantum operators representing the wave ($\mathcal{W}$) and particle ($\mathcal{C}$) observables of the electromagnetic field.
 In section \ref{pd} we briefly review probability theory for quantum operators.
-Next, in section \ref{wp} first we write down and discuss the formulas for the joint probability distributions $p_{W_1 W_2}(N,w_1,w_2), ~ p_{C_1 C_2}(N,c_1,c_2)$, and $p_{W_1 C_2}(N,w_1,c_2)$, for $N=0,1$.
-Then, we apply these formulas to the cases of one and two detectors, for both the vacuum ($N=0$) and the single-photon ($N=1$) states of the electromagnetic field.
+Next, in section \ref{wp} first we write down and discuss the formulas for the joint probability distributions for the three pairs of random variables $(W_1,W_2), ~ (C_1,C_2)$, and $(W_1,C_2)$ describing the results of the experiment pictured above.
+Then, we apply these formulas to the cases of vacuum and single-photon input states of the electromagnetic field.
+In section \ref{discuss}, we discuss the results obtained in the previous section.
 Finally, in section \ref{conc} we briefly summarise our results and draw some conclusions.
 Four appendices report detailed calculations of the results presented in the main text.